maliMirkec/yaml-custom-fields/readme.txt

 * Define YAML schemas for page templates and template partials
 * 15+ field types including string, rich-text, images, blocks, taxonomies, data objects, and more
 * Easy-to-use admin interface for managing schemas and data
+* **Three-level data hierarchy:**
-* Per-page data for templates (stored in post meta)
+  * Per-page data for individual customization (stored in post meta)
+  * Per-template global data shared across all posts using the same template
-* Global data for partials like headers and footers (stored in options)
+  * Site-wide global data for partials like headers and footers
+* **Per-field global/local toggle:** Each field can independently use template global data or page-specific data
+* **Visual dual-field interface:** See both template global and page-specific values side-by-side
 * Data Objects for managing structured, reusable data (universities, companies, etc.)
 * Data Validation page for reviewing imported content
 * Consolidated Export/Import page for all data types (settings, page data, data objects)
-* Simple template functions with ACF-like syntax
+* Simple template functions with ACF-like syntax and auto-merge behavior
 * Administrator-only access for security
 * Clean uninstall removes all database records
 * WordPress Coding Standards compliant